Kloudations/Kloudations/README.md

 Wanna know a quick summary of me?
 Bet.

-I go by the names Kitt, Kittster, Kittsora, Zera, Kitters, Glowskitt/Glowspee, and Kittkat.
+I go by the names Kitt, Kittster, Kittsora, Zera, Kitters, Klouded/Kloudy(?), Glowskitt/Glowspee, and Kittkat.
 Yeah, lotta "Kitts", ain't there.
+Closest friends can call me Korryn.

 I dislike copying/taking hard inspo.
 Vice versa as well.
 But if I end up having a similar morph/skin similar to any of yours, varying on mood, then I could change its design.
 No harm done.